Xilinx/mlir-aie/AIEDialect.md

 operation ::= `AIE.objectFifo.acquire` attr-dict `<` $port `>` `(` $fifo `:` type($fifo) `,` $size `)` `:` type($subview)
 ```

-The "aie.objectFifo.acquire" operation first acquires the locks of the next given number
+The `aie.objectFifo.acquire` operation first acquires the locks of the next given number
 of objects in the objectFifo.
 The mode it acquires the locks in is chosen based on the port
 (producer: acquire for write, consumer: acquire for read).
 Then, it returns a subview of
 the acquired objects which can be used to access them.